fDero/trie/README.md

     will put the string into the trie checking if the trie already contains the same string and evenctually will not insert the string if is already stored.

-_insert_
+_remove_ :
-    will put the string into the trie without checking if the trie already contains the same string
+     will remove the string once, if that string will be found, otherwise does nothing.

-_unique_insert_ :
-    will put the string into the trie checking if the trie already contains the same string and evenctually will not insert the string if is already stored.
+_total_remove_: